Château Moulin Caresse - Magie d'Automne 2012 (Moelleux)

 Food and wine pairings

-Enjoy as an aperitif, with foie gras, Roquefort and pear tart, blue cheeses, and bitter or tart desserts (avoid overly sweet desserts).
-Suitable for sabayons with tart fruits (strawberries, citrus fruits), as well as in cocktails.
+Enjoy as an aperitif, with foie gras, a Roquefort and pear tart, blue cheeses, and bitter or tangy desserts (avoid overly sweet desserts); it pairs well with sabayons made with tart fruits (strawberries, citrus), and also works well in cocktails...

 Bettane & Desseauve